thinkst/canarytools-docs/docs/console-settings/notification-channels.md

 ## Syslog

 We don't currently have endpoints publicly available to enable and manage your Syslog setup.
-Instead, we deal with all the setup and simply require the Syslog details from your to get it done.
-We have a KB article that will [explain the setup process](https://help.canary.tools/help/syslog-configuration).
+Instead, we deal with all the setup and simply require the Syslog details from you to get it done.
+We have a KB article that will [explain the setup process](https://help.canary.tools/hc/en-gb/articles/360002432118-How-can-I-get-alerts-via-Syslog).

 ## Webhooks

 ### Generic

 If you simply want us to POST JSON data to a URL, the Generic Webhook is perfect for you.

 #### Add a Generic Webhook